HoangDavid/FoodByte/README.md

   - Non-functional requirements 1: Security
     - Functional requirements:
       - Allow users to make their accounts to provide them with personalization
-      - Use 3rd party Authentication such as FB, Google Account, etc.
+      - Use 3rd party Authentication (Google Account)
   - Non-functional requirements 2: Storing
     - Functional requirements:
-      - Have an interactive virtual fridge with food images indicating its availability.
+      - Have an interactive virtual fridge with food indicating its availability.
       - Allow users to dynamically fill in their current available ingredients and store them in the database
   - Non-functional requirements 3: Suggesting
     - Functional requirements:
-      - Retrieve available ingredients from the database
-      - Use Food API to suggest a recipe from available ingredients.
+      - Use Food API to find recipes based on user's preferences
+  - Non-functional requirements 4: Grocery Store Search
+    - Functional requirements:
+      - Use Google Map API to find open grocery stores near an area

 # 3) Project management